G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/RDS.md

         </big></big></b>
     </summary>

-RDS означает службу реляционной базы данных.
+RDS stands for Relational Database Service.
 (Relational Database Service)

-**Это управляемая служба БД для БД, использующая SQL в качестве языка запросов.**
+**This is a managed database service for databases using SQL as the query language.**

-Это позволяет создавать базы данных в облаке, которыми управляет AWS.
+This allows you to create databases in the cloud that are managed by AWS.
-Среди поддерживаемых языков:
+Supported languages include:
-- Postgres
+-Postgres
 - MySQL
-- MariaDB
+  -MariaDB
-- Oracle
+  -Oracle
 - Micr.
 SQL Server
-- Aurora (собственная база данных AWS)
+- Aurora (AWS proprietary database)

-**Преимущество перед использованием RDS по сравнению с развертыванием БД на EC2**
+**Advantage of using RDS over deploying a database on EC2**
-- RDS — это управляемая служба
+- RDS is a managed service
-- Автоматический провижен изменений, развертывание патчей
+- Automatic change promotion, patch deployment
-- Непрерывное резервное копирование и восстановление с определенной временной меткой
+- Continuous backup and restore with specific timestamp
-- Панели мониторинга
+- Dashboards
-- Реплики чтения для повышения производительности чтения
+- Read replicas to improve read performance
-- Настройка в нескольких зонах доступности для аварийного восстановления (аварийное восстановление)
+- Multi-AZ setup for disaster recovery (disaster recovery)
-- Возможность масштабирования (вертикальное и горизонтальное)
+- Possibility of scaling (vertical and horizontal)
-- Хранилище с поддержкой EBS (gp2 или io1)
+- Storage with EBS support (gp2 or io1)
-- **НО вы не можете подключиться к своим инстансам по SSH** (Хотя с MYSQL у меня получалось)
+- **BUT you cannot connect to your instances via SSH** (Although I did it with MYSQL)

-**Резервные копии RDS**
+**RDS Backups**
-- Ежедневное полное резервное копирование базы данных (в период обслуживания)
+- Daily full database backup (during maintenance period)
-- Журналы транзакций резервируются RDS каждые 5 минут.
+- Transaction logs are backed up by RDS every 5 minutes.
-- => возможность восстановления на любой момент времени (от самой старой резервной копии до 5 минут назад)
+- => possibility of recovery at any point in time (from oldest backup to 5 minutes ago)
-- Срок хранения 7 дней (можно увеличить до 35 дней)
+- Shelf life 7 days (can be increased to 35 days)
-- **может создавать Снимки БД:**
+- **can create DB Snapshots:**
-  - Запускается пользователем вручную
+  - Launched manually by the user
-  - Сохранение резервной копии столько, сколько вы хотите
+  - Save backup for as long as you want

-**Автоматическое масштабирование хранилища**
+**Automatic storage scaling**
-- Помогает увеличить объем хранилища в вашем экземпляре БД RDS. Динамично
+- Helps to increase the storage capacity of your RDS DB instance.
+Dynamically
-- Когда RDS обнаруживает, что у вас заканчивается свободная база данных хранилище, масштабируется автоматически
+- When RDS detects that you are running out of free database storage, scales automatically
-- Избегайте ручного масштабирования хранилища базы данных.
+- Avoid manually scaling database storage.
-- Необходимо установить максимальный порог хранилища (максимальный предел для хранилища БД)
+- You need to set the maximum storage threshold (maximum limit for DB storage)
-- Автоматически изменять хранилище, если:
+- Automatically change storage if:
-  - Свободное хранилище составляет менее 10% выделенного хранилища.
+  - Free storage is less than 10% of allocated storage.
-  - Нехватка хранилища длится не менее 5минут.
+  - Storage shortage lasts for at least 5 minutes.
-  - 6 часов с момента последнего изменения
+  - 6 hours since last change
-  - Полезно для приложений с непредсказуемыми рабочими нагрузками
+  - Useful for applications with unpredictable workloads
-  - Поддерживает все механизмы баз данных RDS (MariaDB, MySQL, PostgreSQL, SQL Server, Oracle)
+  - Supports all RDS database engines (MariaDB, MySQL, PostgreSQL, SQL Server, Oracle)
 </details>
 <br>